Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-"Hunhhh?" replied Alicia She talked to me!
+"Hunhhh?" replied Alicia.
+She talked to me!

-"I've been following you since you got here.
+"I've been following you since our match.
 I know you'll do great.
-You were awesome against McKill.
 For what it's worth, I'll be cheering for you."
 She pointed to the crowd of boosters behind her.
-"We all will be!"
-As if waiting for their cue, the cheer squad assembled themselves into a wall of smiles, pumping fists, and quiet shouts of "ganbare" and "good luck!" with the same enthusiasm as their support for the Rocket just moments before.
-They floored the rookie with the outpouring of encouragement.
-Alicia had been wrong earlier; this put the early dismissal from work to shame.
+"We all will be!
+Right, guys?"
+As if waiting for their cue, the squad assembled themselves into a wall of smiles, pumping fists, and quiet shouts of "ganbare" and "good luck!" matching the Rocket's sincere enthusiasm.

+The rookie was floored at the outpouring of encouragement.
+She had been wrong earlier; this put an early dismissal from work to shame.
 Alicia forced words through the stunned silence.
 "You too!
 I mean thank you!"
 A smile spread across her face.
-She forgot how it felt to have the confidence of actually knowing the name of someone in the building who was rooting for her.
+She had missed the feeling of actually knowing the name of someone in the building who was rooting for her.

-The victorious Connie Rocket slapped the newcomer on the arm.
-Not a conciliatory slap this time, but one of encouragement--this one didn't sting.
-"I'd tell you not to be nervous," the Rocket smiled through a pained grimace as she clutched her left shoulder.
-"But I was.
-Leave it all out there, and you won't have any regrets."
-With that, Connie gave the rookie a polite little wave and headed off with her entourage in the other direction.
 Alicia took her place behind the curtain.
-From where she stood, the rookie had a mostly clear view of the live feed on a nearby monitor and watched as the Two-Woman Army made their usual descent from the rafters onto the stage.
-They disconnected their harnesses from the hanging cables, and Alicia realized she now stood less than 10 feet behind her opponents on the other side of the curtain.
-This would be the perfect opportunity.
-The thought made her pulse quicken as she fidgeted with the peeling tape on the shaft of the hockey stick.
-She could have patience.
+She had a mostly clear view of the live feed on a nearby monitor and watched as the Two-Woman Army made their usual descent from the rafters to the stage.
+They disconnected their harnesses from the dangling cables, and Alicia realized she now stood less than 10 feet behind her opponents on the other side of the curtain.
+It would be the perfect opportunity.
+The thought of turning the tables with an ambush of her own made Alicia's pulse quicken.
+She fidgeted with the peeling tape on the shaft of the hockey stick.
+Payback could wait.
 It wouldn't hurt to have backup, either.

 following no-disqualification tag team street fight is scheduled for